Springer isomorphisms over a general base scheme: Centralizers of regular elements

 \begin{cor} Under the hypotheses of Theorem~\ref{theorem:flat-centralizer}(\ref{item:flat-regular-centralizer-group}) (resp.\ (\ref{item:flat-regular-centralizer-lie-algebra})), $Z_G(g)$ (resp.\ $Z_G(X)$) is commutative. \end{cor}

-\begin{proof} We only treat commutativity of $Z_G(g)$, the other case being similar.
-The main aim is to reduce to the case that $S$ is the spectrum of a field and $g$ is strongly regular and semisimple, where the result reduces to the fact that tori are commutative.
+\begin{proof} We only treat commutativity of $Z_G(g)$, the other case being similar (and already proven in slightly greater generality in \cite[Thm.\ 4.2.8]{Bouthier-Cesnavicius}).
 As in the proof of Theorem~\ref{theorem:flat-centralizer}, we may and do assume that $G$ is simply connected.
 By spreading out and working etale-locally, we may assume $S$ is noetherian and $G$ is $S$-split, and so $G \cong \bG \times_{\Spec \bZ} S$ for some split reductive group scheme $\bG$ over $\bZ$.
-Because $Z_G(g)$ is flat, commutativity may be checked after passing to the generic points of the irreducible components of $S$, so this allows us to assume that $S$ is Artin local.
-As in the proof of Theorem~\ref{theorem:flat-centralizer}, we may use the Cohen structure theorem to pass to the case that $S$ is the spectrum of a regular local ring.
-Passing again to the generic point of $S$ allows us to assume that $S = \Spec k$ for some field $k$.

-Even after having made this reduction, we will need to use Theorem~\ref{theorem:flat-centralizer} again to replace $g$ by a (strongly) regular \textit{semisimple} element.
-To this end, we want to lift $g$ to an element of $G(k[\![t]\!])$ with (strongly) regular semisimple generic fiber.
-Note that the semisimple locus $G_{\rm{ss}}$ of $G$ is constructible and dense in $G$: if $T$ is a maximal torus of $G$, then $G_{\rm{ss}}$ is the image of the natural map $G \times T \to G$, $(g, t) \mapsto gtg^{-1}$, which has constructible image by Chevalley's theorem.
-Since the set of lifts of $g$ in $G(k[\![t]\!])$ is open in the valuation topology, it intersects the dense and constructible $G_{\rm{ss}, k[\![t]\!]}$.
-So choosing a lift $\widetilde{g}$ with (strongly) regular semisimple generic fiber and passing to the generic fiber (using Theorem~\ref{theorem:flat-centralizer} again), we may and do assume that $g$ is \textit{semisimple}.
-In this case, $Z_G(g)$ is a torus, which is indeed commutative. \end{proof}
+We may pass as before to the case that $g \in \bG(\bG_{\mathrm{reg}})$ is the universal point.
+If $k$ is the residue field of the generic point of $\bG_{\mathrm{reg}}$, then the associated point $g_k$ is regular semisimple in $\bG(k)$, and thus $Z_{G_k}(g_k)$ is a torus (hence commutative).
+Because $Z_G(g)$ is flat, it follows that it is commutative. \end{proof}

 \begin{remark} When $S$ is the spectrum of a field and $g$ is regular unipotent, Corollary~\ref{corollary:commutative-centralizer} was first proved (on the level of geometric points) in good characteristic by Springer \cite{Springer-note}, and later in bad characteristic by Lou \cite{Lou} using extensive case-by-case checking and computer calculations.
 As the reader can check, our proof does not rely, even implicitly, on any case-checking, and thus it gives a new case-free proof of this result.
 Even in the field case, the main input in our proof is Theorem~\ref{theorem:flat-centralizer}. \end{remark}